Lori Loughlin pleads not guilty to new charges in college admissions scandal

 Breaking News Emails

-Lori Loughlin pleaded not guilty on Monday to federal charges that she allegedly laundered money in a complex scheme to buy her daughters' way into college.
+Actress Lori Loughlin pleaded not guilty Monday to federal charges that she laundered money in a complex scheme to buy her daughters' way into college.

-The "Full House" actress and fashion designer husband, Mossimo Giannull, who are both free on bail, waived their right to appear in a Boston courthouse and allowed defense lawyers to enter a not guilty plea to all charges, according to papers filed on Monday.
+The "Full House" actress and her fashion designer husband, Mossimo Giannulli, who are both free on bail, waived their right to appear in a Boston courthouse and allowed defense lawyers to enter the not guilty plea to all charges, according to papers filed Monday.

 Loughlin, 54, and Giannulli were charged last month with conspiracy to commit mail fraud for allegedly paying bribes totaling $500,000 to help their two daughters get into the University of Southern California.

-The new superseding indictment, made public last week, adds a charge of money laundering against the couple and 14 other defendants accused in the scheme.
+The new superseding indictment, made public last week, adds the charge of money laundering against the couple and 14 other defendants accused in the scheme.